Phaedo: Recollection argument

-Socrates' second argument, the Theory of Recollection, shows that it is possible to draw information out of a person who seems not to have any knowledge of a subject prior to his being questioned about it (a priori knowledge).
-This person must have gained this knowledge in a prior life, and is now merely recalling it from memory.
-Since the person in Socrates' story is able to provide correct answers to his interrogator, it must be the case that his answers arose from recollections of knowledge gained during a previous life.
+Socrates' second argument, which is based on the theory of recollection as outlined in the Meno, posits that, since it is possible to draw information out of a person who seems not to have any knowledge of a subject prior to his being questioned about it, that implies that the soul existed before birth to carry that knowledge, and is now merely recalling it from memory.

-The Affinity Argument
+Affinity argument

 Socrates presents his third argument for the immortality of the soul, the so-called Affinity Argument, where he shows that the soul most resembles that which is invisible and divine, and the body resembles that which is visible and mortal.
 From this, it is concluded that while the body may be seen to exist after death in the form of a corpse, as the body is mortal and the soul is divine, the soul must outlast the body.

 As to be truly virtuous during life is the quality of a great man who will perpetually dwell as a soul in the underworld.
 However, regarding those who were not virtuous during life, and so favored the body and pleasures pertaining exclusively to it, Socrates also speaks.
-He says that such a soul as this is:
+He says that such a soul is: